 Is it safe to fly during pregnancy?

-Generally, commercial air travel before week 36 of pregnancy is considered safe for women who have healthy pregnancies.
-Still, if you're pregnant, check with your health care provider before you fly.
+Generally, air travel before 36 weeks of pregnancy is considered safe for people who aren't dealing with any pregnancy problems.
+Still, if you're pregnant, it's a good idea to talk with your health care provider before you fly.

-If your health care provider approves air travel and your plans are flexible, the best time to fly might be during your second trimester.
-This is when the risks of common pregnancy emergencies are the lowest.
+If your health care provider says it's okay for you to fly, and your plans are flexible, the best time to travel by air might be during the second trimester.
+The risks of common pregnancy emergencies are lowest during that time.

 When you fly:

 - Buckle up.
 During the trip, keep your seatbelt fastened when you are seated, and secure it under your belly.

 - Drink plenty of fluids.
 Low humidity in the airplane could cause you to become dehydrated.

 - Avoid gassy foods and drinks before you fly.
 Gases expand during flight, and that could make you uncomfortable.
 Examples of foods and drinks to avoid include broccoli and carbonated soda.